itanex/ng-googlemaps-demo/README.md

-# Typescript and Angular template
+# Google Maps and Angular

+This demonstrates the Angular-Google-Maps directive with Marker example loading through $http

 ## Documentation